hjy1210/HelloWorld/README.md

 * git status
 * git remote add origin *gitub address*
 * git push -u origin master

+#### Git version with office documents
+**git diff can compare word documents, so we can use git to do version control of office documents.**

 ## cors
 If restful service, which is an express server, use [cors](https://www.npmjs.com/package/cors) as middleware,